 Students applying for enrollment in a Juris Doctor program must have a bachelor's degree from an accredited college or university, although law schools don't usually require a bachelor's degree in a specific subject.
 Students usually must also successfully pass the Law School Admission Test (LSAT) and complete an admissions interview.
 To obtain an LLM degree, most schools require applicants to hold Juris Doctor degrees and to have some work experience in the legal field.

 The majority of the basic coursework required for a Juris Doctor program is taken during the first year.
 In the second year, students typically focus on an area or areas of law that are of interest to them.
-Students complete externships, internships, clinics, legal journals or study abroad programs to expand their legal knowledge during the remaining year.
+Students complete externships and internships, work in clinics, work on legal journals or study abroad programs to expand their legal knowledge during the remaining year.
 Examples of topics covered in a program include the following:

 - Criminal law and procedure

 - Legal research methods